CikA-triX/CikA-triX/README.md

 I am building a structured home lab covering every topic in my bootcamp.

 Each lab includes:
-- Objective
+- Goal
 - Tools used
-- Steps taken
+- What i did
-- Observations
+- What i saw
-- Sanitised screenshots
+- What this means in real life
-- Key findings
+- Evidence

 > 📁 Repository: cybersecurity-home-lab